jekyllup/jekyll-theme-massively/projects.md

     changefreq: weekly
 ---

+Thank you for your interest in our projects.
+We believe through partnerships, we can do more.
+Please get in touch with Dr. Marivate [[vukosi.marivate@cs.up.ac.za](vukosi.marivate@cs.up.ac.za)] if you would like to partner or look at ways to support ongoing research work.

 We do a number of projects with partners and collaborators.
 See below.
 This list is not exhaustive.
 We will update as time goes on.

 ## Collaborators